astropy/astroquery/CONTRIBUTING.rst

 <http://www.astropy.org/contribute.html>`__ for a general guide to the
 workflow involving git, etc.  Everything below is astroquery-specific.

+We strongly encourage draft pull requests to be opened early in development.
+If you are thinking of contributing a new module, please open a pull request as soon as you start developing code and mark it "WIP" (work in progress).

 New Features
 ------------
 We welcome any and all new features!
 If you have your own little query tool